pr0d1r2/unmineable-miner/README.md

 ## Configuration

-Fill in your wallets in `/etc/miner.env`.
+Fill in your wallets and unique WORKER_NAME in `/etc/miner.env`.

 ## Mining: